Using Secondary Tau Neutrinos to Probe Heavy Dark Matter Decays in Earth: Parameter Reach of IceCube HESE Events

 \section{Parameter Reach of IceCube HESE Events}

 As mentioned previously, we expect the general phenomenon described in \sref{sec:propagation} to be important for any observation of ultra-high energy tau neutrinos.
 We now illustrate this effect by taking as an example the existing IceCube data set for high-energy starting events (HESE) at energies above 60 TeV over 2635 days of live time \cite{IceCube:2020wum,IceCube:2020abv}.
 To date, the HESE sample consists of 60 events including two double cascade events that have been identified as tau neutrinos.
 This sample is consistent with a diffuse background with power-law energy dependence.
 For our analysis we exclude any region of parameter space that predicts 10 IceCube HESE events over 2635 days for energies greater than 60 TeV.
+We chose this as an estimate of a number of events that would be clearly localized compared with the 60 total events, and any $\mathcal{O}(10)$ number leads to essentially the same results.
+We also estimate the IceCube-Gen2 sensitivity following \cite{IceCube-Gen2:2020qha}.

 Formally, the number of events observed at IceCube during time $T$ is